kdhanurkar/lifecycle-agent/README.md

 This project was built as part of an exploration into AI-powered marketing workflows — specifically how prompt engineering and lifecycle marketing strategy can be combined into a repeatable, automated tool.

-For questions or feedback, connect on [LinkedIn](https://linkedin.com/in/yourprofile) ← add your LinkedIn URL
+For questions or feedback, connect on [LinkedIn](https://linkedin.com/in/khushidhanurkar)